cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/3-migration-prod.md

     ... /root/.checkers-upgrade/cosmovisor/current -> /root/.checkers-upgrade/cosmovisor/genesis
     ```

-    Again confirming that it is running v1, as found in `.../genesis`.
+    Again, this confirms that it is running v1, as found in `.../genesis`.

 ## Make an upgrade proposal

-You will need Alice and Bob's addresses, so take them from the keyrings found on their respective _desktops_.
+You will now need Alice and Bob's addresses, so take them from the keyrings found on their respective _desktops_.

 <CodeGroup>